prakhar1989/docker-curriculum/README.md

 ```
 Quite a few new things here so let's quickly go over this file.
 We start off with the [Ubuntu LTS](https://wiki.ubuntu.com/LTS) base image and use the package manager `apt-get` to install the dependencies namely - Python and Node.
 The `yqq` flag is used to suppress output and assumes "Yes" to all prompt.
 We also create a symbolic link for the node binary to deal with backward compatibility issues.

 We then use the `ADD` command to copy our application into a new volume in the container - `/opt/flask-app`.
 This is where our code will reside.
-We also set this as our working directory so that the following commands running in the context of this location.
+We also set this as our working directory, so that the following commands running in the context of this location.
 Now that our system-wide dependencies are installed, we get around to install app-specific ones.
-First off, we tackle node, install the packages from npm and run the build command as defined in our `package.json` [file](https://github.com/prakhar1989/FoodTrucks/blob/master/flask-app/package.json#L7-L9).
+First off we tackle Node by installing the packages from npm and running the build command as defined in our `package.json` [file](https://github.com/prakhar1989/FoodTrucks/blob/master/flask-app/package.json#L7-L9).
 We finish the file off by installing the Python packages, exposing the port and defining the `CMD` to run as we did in the last section.

-Finally, we can now go ahead, build the image and the run the container (replace `prakhar1989` with your username below).
+Finally, we can go ahead, build the image and run the container (replace `prakhar1989` with your username below).
 ```
 $ docker build -t prakhar1989/foodtrucks-web .
 ```
-In the first run, this will take time as the Docker client will download the ubuntu image, run all the commands and prepare your image.
-Re-running `docker build` after any subsequent changes that you make to the application code will almost be instantaneous.
+In the first run, this will take some time as the Docker client will download the ubuntu image, run all the commands and prepare your image.
+Re-running `docker build` after any subsequent changes you make to the application code will almost be instantaneous.
 Now let's try running our app.
 ```
 $ docker run -P prakhar1989/foodtrucks-web
 Unable to connect to ES.
 Retying in 5 secs...